Danielschuetzle/danielschuetzle/README.md

 ## 📚 Learning Journey:

-Throughout my journey, I've acquired proficiency in various technologies and methodologies, including Vue 3 and Ruby on Rails.
+Throughout my journey, I've acquired proficiency in various technologies and methodologies, including React, Vue 3 and Ruby on Rails.
 My repositories showcase a diverse range of projects, demonstrating my ability to adapt to different frameworks and tools while delivering high-quality software solutions.

 ## 🌟 Highlighted Projects: